Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • Does continued treatment worsen, improve, or stabilize symptoms?

-• Do symptoms resolve after stopping retatrutide, or do they persist?
+• Do symptoms resolve after stopping retatrutide, or persist?

-• Is there permanent nerve involvement, or is it reversible?
+• Is there permanent nerve involvement, or is it fully reversible?

-Why this matters: If dysesthesia persists indefinitely in even 5-10% of users, that's a significant long-term quality-of-life concern.
-Chronic tingling or altered sensation is manageable for some people, intolerable for others.
+Why this matters: If dysesthesia persists indefinitely in even 5–10% of users, that's a significant long-term quality-of-life concern for what is intended as a lifelong medication.

-Mechanistic hypothesis: Dysesthesia may be related to glucagon receptor activation, which retatrutide targets but other GLP-1 medications don't.
+Mechanistic hypothesis: Dysesthesia is likely related to glucagon receptor activation, which retatrutide targets uniquely among obesity medications.
 Glucagon affects peripheral nerve function and blood flow.
-This might explain why retatrutide has higher dysesthesia rates than semaglutide or tirzepatide.

-What to monitor: If you're on retatrutide and experience dysesthesia, track:
+What to monitor if on retatrutide and experiencing dysesthesia:

 • When it started (which dose, which week)